Myles Straw Player Props: Guardians vs. Red Sox

-After batting .243 with two doubles and three walks in his past 10 games, Myles Straw and the Cleveland Guardians take on the Boston Red Sox (who will start Kutter Crawford) at 7:10 PM ET on Wednesday.
+On Thursday, Myles Straw (coming off going 1-for-3) and the Cleveland Guardians face the Boston Red Sox, whose starting pitcher will be Matt Dermody.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Myles Straw Game Info & Props vs. the Red Sox